 Animals with flushing events recorded with ICBF will have all calving interval data from 365 days prior to the flushing event excluded from the evaluation.
 Flushing events must be recorded with ICBF for this edit.
-Technicians are encouraged to record the flushing event on the screens available.
+Once an ET calf is registered to a dam, all fertility records are excluded from evaluations.
 Calving intervals of less than 300 days and greater than 1000 days are excluded from the evaluation as it is assumed there has been a recording error.
 Calving interval records after the 14th parity are not included in the evaluation.
 Records where the Age at First Calving is less than 660 days or greater than 1278 days are not included.
 Survival records beyond parity 10 are not included in the evaluation.